-If the Comprehensive Plan does not include goals that supporting local solar development), the community should consider creating a local energy plan or similar policy document to provide a policy foundation for solar development regulation.
+The Comprehensive Plan may not include goals that are enhanced by solar development, (such as climate protection or local resource economic goals).
+The community should consider creating a local energy plan or similar policy document to provide a policy foundation for solar development regulation.